 An aquitard is a partly permeable geologic formation.
-It transmits water at such a slow rate that the yield is is is possible.
+It transmits water at such a slow rate that the yield is insufficient.
+Pumping by wells is not possible.
 For example, sand lenses in a clay formation will form an aquitard

 3. Aquiclude